Understand best practice for engaging with your social media community.

 To ensure you can moderate your community effectively and maintain a safe space, you should have community guidelines in place.
 These guidelines must be accessible to anyone who visits your account profile.

 Some platforms provide a section for you to share your community guidelines.
-If this section doesn’t exist, provide a link to your community guidelines somewhere on your social media page.
+If this section doesn’t exist, provide a link to your community guidelines somewhere on your profile page.

 As a team, decide which of the following approaches you will use for community management:

-- Active moderation — engaging with the majority of comments can imply that you endorse comments on your page.
-This could also include engaging with comments found through social listening that don’t @mention you.
+- Active moderation: Engaging with comments whenever the opportunity presents.
+This could also include engaging with third-party conversations found through social listening that don’t @mention you.
 Best practice community management is via active moderation.

 Your community guidelines should cover:

-- the department or agency that manages the page
+- the department or agency that manages the account

-- your approach to community management (active/alert-only/hands off)
+- your approach to community management (active/passive/hands off)

-- hours that you monitor the page and expected response times
+- hours that you monitor the account and expected response times

-- an explanation that the page is apolitical
+- an explanation that the account is apolitical

-- acceptable conduct on the page (for example, no swearing, no bullying, no defaming, etc)
+- acceptable conduct on the account (for example, no swearing, no bullying, no defaming, etc)

 - what will happen if someone breaches the guidelines (for example, hiding comments, blocking, temporary suspension, banning, etc.)